IanStorm/my-home-linux/README.md

-# My Home - Raspberry Pi 🥧
+# My Home - Linux 🐧

 Garage project for **private purposes**.
-Centralizes and simplifies setup for Raspberry Pi machines in my home.
+Centralizes and simplifies setup for Linux machines in my home.

 ## How to use?